Jablunkov: Economy

 There is a lung sanatorium in Jablunkov.

+Transport

+The I/68 road (part of the European route E75), which connects the D48 motorway with the Czech-Slovak border in Mosty u Jablunkova, runs through Jablunkov.

+The railway line Ostrava–Mosty u Jablunkova passes through the municipal territory, but there is no train station.
+The town is served by the station in neighbouring Návsí.

 Culture

 Jablunkov is home to an ethnographic group known as Silesian Gorals.
 The most popular cultural event is the annual Gorolski Święto (literally "Goral's Festival").
 It organized every year since 1947 by the Polish Cultural and Educational Union and is the second oldest folklore festival in the Czech Republic.
 It is a showcase of local Polish folklore and traditions that attracts visitors from all of Europe.

 Sights

 The most important landmarks are the historic town square with a fountain and statue of the Virgin Mary from 1655, the Roman Catholic church built in 1620 and rebuilt in the neo-Gothic style, and the Elizabethan Monastery from 1928–1932.

 The sanatorium building dates from 1933–1935 and is a valuable landmark of modern architecture.
 It is surrounded by a park with an arboretum founded in 1924, most species were added in 1937.
 After its completion in 1938 it contained about a thousand species, varieties and forms of woody plants, of which 400 taxa of conifers.
 Today it has more than 500 species of trees and shrubs.
 Several sculptures created by Vincenc Makovský and Jan Tříska are also located in the park.